-For the numerical integration of motion of the test particles and the galaxies, the Leapfrog method was chosen.
+For the numerical integration of the motion of the test particles and the galaxies, the Leapfrog method was chosen.
 In this method, velocities derived for a time half step earlier (or later) than the current position are used to update the position.
 Conversely, to update the half-step velocity one step forward, the positions for the round position in between are used.
 In so doing the velocities can be seen to "leapfrog" over the current time step.
 This simple enterprise improves the accuracy of the numerical computation by an order compared to when the position x and velocities v are taken simultaneously.
-The error is at least of the order of $(\triangle t)^3$ , where $\Delta t$ is the time step.
-For the time step commonly used in our simulations, the error for the trial circular motion was only 11 revolutions after 10,000
+The error is of the order of $(\Delta t)^3$, where Δt is the time step.
+For the longest time step used in our simulations (1 Myr), the error for the trial circular motion was only 11 revolutions after 10,000 (compared to the simple analytical solution that is available in this case), what is only 1 per mille.